INFORMATION LINE 1300 85 85 84

-While selectively targeting these groups can appear to be the most direct approach — and indeed extra support for individuals experiencing the greatest disadvantage is important — those components need to be implemented within a broader ‘upstream’ approach when developing your LDAT’s project.
+While selectively targeting these groups can appear to be the most direct approach — and indeed extra support for individuals experiencing the greatest disadvantage is important — those components need to be implemented within a broader ‘upstream’ approach when developing your project.
+The evidence is that it is not sufficient to reduce drug related health problems by simply targeting high-risk groups.